millenniumhand/resume/resume.md

 Key Skills
 ----------
 *   **Process**
-    - Team leadership, time management, project planning, work scheduling
+    - Team leadership, time management, project planning, work scheduling, mentoring new hires

 *   **Languages**
-    - Python, Javascript, C#, Java, HTML, CSS
+    - Python, Javascript, C#, Java, HTML, CSS, Bash

 *   **Design**
-    - System architecture, web services, object oriented design, database design, object-relational mapping, test-driven development
+    - System architecture, web services, object oriented design, database design, object-relational mapping, test-driven development, devops, cloud architecture

 Work Experience
 ---------------

 *   **Developer** (London)

-    *PythonAnywhere*, Aug 2004 - Present
+    *PythonAnywhere*, Nov 2007 - Present

-    -
+    - Architecture, design and development of a cloud platform that provides an online IDE for developing and deploying Python software
+    - Provided support and debugging assistance to users of the service
+    - Developed reporting tools for business decision support
+    - Development and design of a spreadsheet that is scriptable in Python

 *   **Developer** (Elstead)

-    *Argogroup*, Aug 2004 - Present
+    *Argogroup*, Aug 2004 - Oct 2007

     - Developed ASP.NET application in C# for testing the capabilities of mobile phones.
-The application presents phones with various types of content and records how they respond.
-The resulting database of phone capabilities can be queried for reporting and analysis and it is also used in the company's phone emulation engine
     - Developed ASP.NET web interface to the company's flagship product which tests mobile phone services.
-This interface provides an administration interface to the distributed testing system and is the user's primary means of interacting with it.
     - Debugged, fixed and added new features to the Java and C++ components of the software in order to provide a useful and useable interface.